aryahassibi/TEAM07/README.md

 ### Best Practices

-- Use **environment variables** for sensitive data.
+- Use **environment variables** (like the '.env' file) for sensitive data.
 Never hard-code passwords, tokens, or keys in the code.